TakeLab/podium/docs/source/advanced.rst

   >>> print(np.array_equal(batch_target.label, restored_batch_target.label))
   True

-Of course, in case you want to start over, just call ``iter.reset()`` and the iteration will start from the beginning.
+Of course, in case you want to start over, just call ``Iterator.reset()`` and the iteration will start from the beginning.

 .. testcleanup:: saveload